 Once it’s closer to sunset, make sure you walk by Thu Bon River.
 The magic of Hoi An, I feel, truly shows itself at night – especially during the summer months.
 When it’s hot outside, you barely see anyone walking around on the streets of the ancient town.
-The town only starts to come alive around 4-5pm, and as the sun disappear into the horizon, boats and paper lantern starts to float around Thu Bon River.
+The town only starts to come alive around 4-5 pm, and as the sun disappears into the horizon, boats and paper lantern starts to float around Thu Bon River.

 6. Get a Vietnamese Massage